Trees

 How do I complain?

-If you want to object to a proposed TPO or an application for a tree preservation consent, you should write to the council as soon as possible saying why you think the TPO or application should not be approved.
+If you want to object to a proposed TPO or an application involving work on or removal or trees, you should write to the council as soon as possible saying why you think the TPO or application should not be approved.

-Before you come to us, you should normally complain to the council first.
-Councils often have more than one stage in their complaints procedure and you will usually have to complete all stages before we will look at your complaint.
+We expect you to complaint to the council first before coming to us.
+Councils often have more than one stage in their complaints procedure, and you will usually expect them to complete all stages before we will look at your complaint.

 Then, if you are unhappy with the outcome, or the council is taking too long to look into the matter – we think 12 weeks is reasonable – you can complain to us.